mongodb/docs/source/commands.rst

            { compact: "collection", force: true }

-   - If you have journeying enabled and "kill" a compact option or the database restarts during a ``compact`` operation, no data will be lost, although indexes will be absent.
+   - If you have journeying enabled and "kill" the ``compact`` operation, or the database restarts during a ``compact`` operation, no data will be lost, although indexes will be absent.
 Running ``compact`` without journaling may risk data loss.

      .. warning::